-When you adopt a child from a country other than the one you reside in, that is called International Child Adoption.
-This process is subject to the laws and regulations of your state, the United States government, and the foreign government where the child is coming from.
+When you adopt a child from a country other than the one you reside in, that is referred to as International Child Adoption.
+This process is subject to the laws and regulations of your home state, the United States government, and the foreign government where the child is coming from.
 International Adoptions are also subject to the requirements of The Hague Convention, a treaty among member countries that sets internationally agreed-upon minimum procedures for all member country affiliated adoptions.

 In addition to the choice between International and Domestic Adoptions, you will also be faced with several other decisions that must be made.
 For instance, are you using a licensed adoption agency or is this a private adoption?
 Will you work with a facilitator who coordinates the adoption, or through the Foster Care system?
 Will you have an open adoption, in which the identity of the birth parents is known, or a closed adoption where no information on the birth family is given?
-Understanding the importance and consequences of each choice is vital, and is yet another avenue where legal guidance comes into play.
+Understanding the importance and consequences of each choice is vital and is yet another avenue where legal guidance comes into play.

 Failure to understand the laws and rights of both the birth parents and the adopting family can cause a disruption to the process.
 If you are planning on adding to your family through adoption, it is important to seek legal aid before the process begins.

 The Orlando Law Group is equipped with the knowledge and experience to aid in your quest to grow your family.
 The attorneys at The Orlando Law Group represent families throughout Orlando, Waterford Lakes, Altamonte Springs, Winter Garden, Lake Nona, St. Cloud, Kissimmee, and throughout central Florida.

 If you are dealing with a family law issue or looking for some preventative family law services, please reach out to our office at 407-512-4394, fill out our online contact form.